 Can one of these frogs be harmful to other animals?

-If by any chance the poisonous secretion comes in to contact with the eyes or mouth of your pet or domestic animals, take them immediately to a vet physician and get them cured.
+If by any chance the poisonous secretion comes in to contact with the eyes or mouth of your pet or domestic animals, take them immediately to a vet physician.

 By now you should have learned about the differences between the Leopard and Pickerel frog.
 You which species is poisonous and if they are poisonous to other animals.
 I truly hope that you have enjoyed the article and if you did, below are some topics that might interest you.

 Do you want to know more about the eating habits of frogs and toads?
 You can find the articles about that here: